srsgores/w4d2-Jan27/README.md

 * Use jQuery or don't; choose one or the other
 * Load your `<script>` tags with `async defer`
 * Separate out your templates in `<template>` tags (opinion); separate HTML and JS
+* Build your HTML separately, without jQuery, only updating the DOM once

 ### Useful Links
 * [MDN: The DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)